sporto/elm-tutorial/070_routing/main_view.md

     ..
 ```

-This is just a handy of printing the current model to the console, very useful for debugging our application while developing.
+This is a handy trick for printing the current model to the console, very useful for debugging our application while developing.

 ---